 An overview of initial public offerings and other types of capital raisings.
 The session will focus on documentation, including offering documents, underwriting agreements, comfort letters and opinions.
 Roadshows, research reports and other types of publicity will also be covered, together with relevant U.S. securities law considerations.

 An overview of the main structures, documentation, parties and execution considerations in primary debt capital markets offerings.
-This session covered proprietary interests in debt capital markets transactions and briefly touched upon securities laws applicable to debt capital markets transactions in the region.
+This session will cover proprietary interests in debt capital markets transactions and briefly touch upon relevant securities laws in the region, including the United States.

 An overview of the principal provisions of U.S. securities laws that impact international transactions, with an emphasis on private placements and other offerings exempt from SEC registration.